Designed for the Masses, By the Masses

 Without user input I had no qualitative reasoning and was filling in holes with assumptions.
 Client offered no budget for user research but it had to be done, I quickly put together a list of users.
 Surveys consisted of 30 people who all had online purchasing goals in business or other.
 To get the job done quickly (no budget remember?)
 I developed a digital survey and card sorting exercise in a Flash online environment, the survey would flow right into the card sort and dump all data into a DB.
 The tool was online so I could access a few people remotely as well.
 I set up laptops/go pros in seperate rooms and asked each participant to speak their thoughts aloud while answering survey questions and sorting elements.
 Later, I would combine video of laptop activity and camera capture to view user activity.
 Similar to a usability test this allowed me to capture their thoughts alongside their selections.
 The goal was to determine a user preferred selection flow from the home screen into the app.

 I love users, especially when they just get to talk randomly about stuff they love or hate.
-No budget, no time, Guerilla tactics... and I got me some qualitative feedback, Yesssss!
-Time being short of course I chose to construct a mental model using the basics of persona based input gleaned from the surveys, which is stupid if you think about it because mental models take time.
-I quickly just jotted down persona data without getting all graphical to find similarities across them that would guide this sprint.
-The users basically quieried out loud the model of behavior I was looking for.
-Would this align with analytics or my first run thoughts?
+No budget, no time, Guerilla tactics... and I got some qualitative feedback, Yesssss!
+Time being short of course I chose to construct a mental model using the basics of persona based input taken from the surveys.
+Mental models take time so it may have been foolish in this sprint.
+The users basically bellowed out loud several models of behavior that could be visualized.
+Would this align with analytics or my first run thought process?

 Having employed both analytics research (Quantitative Analysis) and user input (Qualitative Research) it was now time to iterate on ideas to solve and create the UX/UI that would face users.
 Break out the pencil, sketch and repeatedly crumple bad ideas into balls of 'never look back' garbage fodder.